fed4iot/VirIoT/Doc/CLI Usage Example.md

 cd VirIoT/CLI
 ```

-The `f4i.py` CLI commands are the same for both the [Kubernetes-based](Kubernetes%20Deployment.md)
+IMPORTANT: The `f4i.py` CLI commands are the same for both the [Kubernetes-based](Kubernetes%20Deployment.md)
 and the [Docker-based](Docker%20Depolyment.md) deployments, provided of course you adjust `-c <ControllerURL>` argument, so that it points to the correct Master Conteroller's exposed IP and port.

+When the commands differ, we show examples of both syntaxes.
+Usually, this is the case when they differ by usage of -y argument in Kubernets-based deployments, rather than -i argument, for instance in the Add Flavour action.

-For instance, when running on Kubernetes, you can issue the following command, the most common possibilities for the `ControllerURL` are:
+Concerning how to obtain the IP address of the Master-Controller, when running on Kubernetes, you can issue the following command; in this case, the most common possibilities for the `ControllerURL` are:
 1. The ip address of the ClusterIP of the Master-Controller service along with the `8090` port.
 2. The ip address of any node of the cluster, along with the `NodePort` of the Master-Controller service.
 3. If set, the external ip address of any node of the cluster, followed by the `NodePort` of the Master-Controller service.

-On Kubernetes, the following command is useful:
+On Kubernetes, the following command is also very useful:
 ```bash
 # to know the ClusterIP and NodePort related to the Master-Controller service:
 kubectl get svc f4i-master-controller-svc